SirSamiboi/etoh-pp/README.md

 • This Baseline Easy Relative Difficulty, or BERD, is calculated for every tower a player has beaten, using the formula `2.5 ^ (diff - 1)`, where `diff` is the difficulty of a certain tower.

 • Towers are then sorted by difficulty (hardest first), and each tower is then weighted relative to its rank.
 Weighting is done by multiplying every tower's BERD by `0.95 ^ (rank - 1)`, where a player's hardest completion has rank 1, their second hardest is rank 2, and so on.
-This leaves us with the pp scores awarded by each tower.
+This leaves us with the pefromance points awarded by each tower.

-• Finally, the pp scores of all completed towers are added up, giving the total pp score of the player.
+• Finally, the pp of all completed towers are added up, giving the total pp of the player.

 This is very similar to what the ranking systems of osu! and Beat Saber do, and now I've made the equivalent for EToH.
 The program also allows you to see a graph of anyone's pp history, so you can see how they've improved over time, including when they've beaten a new hardest tower!